 You will be eligible for reimbursement.
 The transportation costs will be equally split between the number of travelers and reimbursed accordingly.
 The subsistence costs will be reimbursed based on individual receipts submitted by each traveler.
 Make sure that both you and your friend(s) keep copies of the receipts which are eligible for reimbursement (car rental, gas purchases, food, soft drinks, hotel stays, etc.).

 What happens if I have my own car?
 Would I be eligible for the reimbursement?

-You will be reimbursed for the applicable gas purchases for the reasonable time (days) it takes you to arrive on site.
+You will be reimbursed for the applicable gas purchases for a reasonable time (days) it takes you to arrive on site.
 Any leisure trips prior to your arrival will not be reimbursed.
 The subsistence costs will be reimbursed as explained here on this page.

 If I fly, when do I need to book my flight?

-Not until you hear from us with specific instructions on travel dates, airports, pick-up information, etc.
+DO NOT BOOK until you hear from us with specific instructions on travel dates, airports, pick-up information, etc.

 Where should I fly?

 We will email you directly with instructions on the airport you should fly in.

 Should I book a ticket now because it is less expensive?

 Please do not.
 If you travel before we clear you, you risk being out of status, in which case your extension may be denied.